 1 – I suggest soaking the cashews and definitely the almonds if you do not think that your blender can thoroughly blend the nuts without leaving crunchy bits in the mixture.
 I always remove the brown hull/skin when using almonds, or I buy them already removed (blanched almonds).

 2 – As an alternative to raw cashews and raw almonds, you could try raw nut nutters. ( I haven’t personally tried this option, just a suggestion.

-3 – I have been successful with substituting almond flour in place of using almonds and I was satisfied with the outcome.
+3 – I have been successful with substituting almond flour in place of using almonds and substituting cashew flour in place of cashews – in both instances, I was satisfied with the outcome.

 4 – I sometimes substitute green chiles for pimentos.
 This allows the cheese sauce to appear more creamy white instead of being tinted red by the pimentos.

 Place all the ingredients except for the boiling water and potato starch mixture into the Vitamix.

 Set machine to 1, turn on quickly increasing speed to 10, and then to High.

 Blend for 3 – 7 minutes until steam forms and you can see it coming from the lid’s vent.